Prepaid Card Chargebacks: A Growing Threat to Your Bottom Line

 Can Cardholders File Chargebacks on Prepaid Cards?

-Unlike credit and debit cards, cardholders are not always legally entitled to a chargeback with a prepaid card.
+Unlike credit and debit cards, cardholders are not legally entitled to a chargeback with a prepaid card.
 That’s not to say prepaid card chargebacks don’t happen, though; they definitely do.

 Conventional debit and credit cards have solid rules and consumer rights.
 These are laid out in legislation like the Fair Credit Billing Act, and in rules published by the card networks.